Methodology

 Update Frequency

-The index is updated daily.
-Each cycle collects data from all active sources, recalculates the TCI for every product, and publishes updated figures to the website.
+The index is updated automatically every day.
+A scheduled pipeline collects data from all active sources, recalculates the TCI for every product, and deploys updated figures to the website without manual intervention.

 Limitations